BlueBrain/CoreNeuron/README.md

 make -j && make install
 ```

-If you don't have MPI, you can disable MPI dependency using the CMake option `-DCORENRN_ENABLE_MPI=OFF`.
+If you don't have MPI, you can disable the MPI dependency using the CMake option `-DCORENRN_ENABLE_MPI=OFF`.
 Once build is successful, you can run tests using:

 ```
 make test